-The geographical scope of the present study focuses on all Parties in the Asian region with native tortoise or freshwater turtle species, and Asian Parties exporting tortoises or freshwater turtles.
-Limited analysis could be carried out in the available time with regard to Parties reporting significant tortoise or freshwater turtle exports to Asian Parties.
+The geographical scope of the present study was initially focused on all Parties in the Asian region with native tortoise or freshwater turtle species, and Asian Parties exporting tortoises or freshwater turtles.
+Limited analysis could be carried out in the available time with regard to Parties reporting significant tortoise or freshwater turtle exports to Asian Parties; the final document will look in more detail at the impacts of turtle exports from other regions to Asia, particularly from North America and Madagascar.
 The study was limited to data relevant to turtle trade in the 12-year window from 1997 to the present.